sophieehill/etables/ReadMe.md

 1. There are many **errors and inconsistencies** in the results which appear to be the result of manual editing.
-2. There are **strange patterns** in the results which, if genuine, should have been noted and explained by the authors.
+2. There is **not enough information** in the paper and appendix about how the results were generated.

 ## Context